 The upside of a parlay is you are multiplying the odds and can win huge if all your picks come in.
 The downside – more picks need to come so it’s harder.

-We offer NFL parlay picks for every Sunday of the regular season – check them out every weekend.
+We offer NFL parlay picks and you can check them out every weekend.